birkin/rust__the_book/README.md

 - wow; the String info on [Internal Representation](https://doc.rust-lang.org/stable/book/ch08-02-strings.html#internal-representation) and on [Bytes and Scalar Values and Grapheme Clusters](https://doc.rust-lang.org/stable/book/ch08-02-strings.html#bytes-and-scalar-values-and-grapheme-clusters-oh-my) is fascinating.

     - One question, though... the docs state that the Hindi word, when stored as "Unicode scalar values", would have 6 `char` values, 2 of which are diacritics.
 I assume that for the characters than can be encoded either as a single unicode element, or as two unicode elements -- that rust has a way of specifying that.
 (I think that's 'normalized' or 'denormalized').
 After a lookup, yes -- [there are functions](https://doc.rust-lang.org/1.2.0/std/primitive.str.html) to handle this.

+- error-handling -- [good example](https://doc.rust-lang.org/stable/book/ch09-02-recoverable-errors-with-result.html#a-shortcut-for-propagating-errors-the--operator) of using the `?` operator...
+Note that in this example, there is no panic.
+If the function is called like:

+        let x: Result<String, io::Error> = read_username_from_file();

+    ...and if the initial File::open() fails, there will be no panic.
+Rather, `println!("x, {:?}", x);` will yield:

+        x, Err(Os { code: 2, kind: NotFound, message: "No such file or directory" })

 ---